Lucyjpjones/lj-fscr/README.md

 > **Note:** Before following the below steps ensure you have already created your new repo in Github.
 Sensive data can either be added to your environment settings or stored in an env.py file.
 (Further details on adding an env.py file below)

-1. In the terminal create requirements.txt and Procfile files using the commands below:
-   - $ pip3 freeze --local > requirements.txt

-2. Log in (or Register) to [Heroku](https://www.heroku.com/) and from your dashboard click 'new' > 'create new app'.
+1. Log in (or Register) to [Heroku](https://www.heroku.com/) and from your dashboard click 'new' > 'create new app'.

    ![New app btn](media/new-app.png)

-3. Enter your 'App name' and choose the appropriate region, then click 'Create app'.
+2. Enter your 'App name' and choose the appropriate region, then click 'Create app'.
    > **Note:**
  The app name must be unique, all lowercase, and '-' to be used instead of spaces.
 The region chosen should be the one closest to you.

    ![Create new app](media/create-new-app.png)

-4. Then on the 'Resources' tab, search and add on the Heroku Postgres database.
+3. Then on the 'Resources' tab, search and add on the Heroku Postgres database.

-5. To use Postgres, install dj_database_url, and psycopg2 in the project terminal using the following commands;
+4. To use Postgres, install dj_database_url, and psycopg2 in the project terminal using the following commands;

    - pip3 install dj_database_url
    - pip3 install psycopg2